customjack/Minecraft_FreeRPG_1.16/README.md

 FreeRPG fully/partially supports the following languages by default:

-- English
+- 🇺🇸 English
-- Hungarian (Translated by: vERKE)
+- 🇭🇺 Hungarian (Translated by: vERKE)
-- French (Translated by: Temuel)
+- 🇫🇷 French (Translated by: Temuel)
-- German (Translated by: KlenerTeufel96 of FruitLab.gg)
+- 🇩🇪 German (Translated by: KlenerTeufel96 of FruitLab.gg)
-- Polish (Translated by: QuarVey)
+- 🇵🇱 Polish (Translated by: QuarVey)
-- Spanish (Translated by: PibeChileno)
+- 🇪🇸 Spanish (Translated by: PibeChileno)
-- Russian (Translated by:Cr1stalz_, MoKotik, and DevilPlay)
+- 🇷🇺 Russian (Translated by: Cr1stalz_, MoKotik, and DevilPlay)
-- Portuguese (Translated by: gbuueno)
+- 🇵🇹 Portuguese (Translated by: gbuueno)
-- Czech (Translated by: Pieck444 and Fractvival)
+- 🇨🇿 Czech (Translated by: Pieck444 and Fractvival)
-- Korean (Translated by: Re_Oh)
+- 🇰🇷 Korean (Translated by: Re_Oh)

 The default server language can be set in config.yml.
 Additionally, each player can pick which language they want the plugin to be represented in.
 Server administrators can add their own